 print("My name is John Doe!")

 In the above program, we have defined a function printMessage that prints a message.
-Now suppose if we want to add another message before this message but we don’t want to make any changes in the original function then we have to define the decorator function.
+If we want to add another message before this message, but we don’t want to make any changes in the original function, we have to define the decorator function.

-We have defined a decorator function named as a decorator that is taking a function as an input argument.
-Now we have also defined a wrapper function that will print our desired message and then it will call our original function.
-We have written our message and then we have returned the wrapper function.
-Now we have to use @ to call decorator function before our original function.
-When python reads @ symbol it first calls decorator function then original function.
-You can notice we are returning wrapper_function without parentheses, it means we just return memory reference.
+We have defined a decorator function named a decorator, taking a function as an input argument.
+Now we have also defined a wrapper function that will print our desired message, and then it will call our original function.
+We have written our message, and then we have returned the wrapper function.
+Now we have to use @ to call the decorator function before our original function.
+When python reads @ symbol, it first calls decorator function then original function.
+You can notice we are returning wrapper_function without parentheses; it means we just return memory reference.

 Now we want to check the name of the function which is executing.
 It will give output as “wrapper_function”.
-The decorator never shows the information on the original function like function name, parameter list, and docstrings.
+The decorator never shows the original function’s information like function name, parameter list, and docstrings.